-EvoDesign is an evolution-based approach to de novo design of proteins and protein-protein interactions.
+EvoDesign is an evolution-based approach to de novo protein fold and protein-protein interaction design.

 It takes the full-atomic model of a scaffold in PDB format and outputs a list of designed sequences along

-with the percent sequence identity of each sequence to the scaffold.
+with the percent sequence identity of each sequence to the starting scaffold.
 EvoDesign also provides

 normalized relative errors for predicted secondary structure, solvent accessibility, and backbone torsional

 angles with respect to the input.
 This helps the user understand the quality of the designed sequences.